Google employees prepare for cost-cutting drive amid growing fears - ExBulletin

 Google said it is not looking to reduce its overall workforce size through this type of reorganization, and that some teams may drop roles as they reassess their priorities. rice field.

 Some teams that have grown consistently in the past will not be able to hire more people next year, according to four people familiar with the situation.
-Managers are being asked to develop plans on how to handle 10 different budget scenarios instead of three or four, one source said.
+Managers are being asked to develop plans on how to handle 10 different budget scenarios, rather than three or four, one official said.
 During discussions about the plan, leaders pressured managers to justify the costs and asked if there were any workarounds or team reorganizations that could save costs, he said, two people familiar with the matter said. .

 One of the biggest concerns for some employees is whether Google can use its new performance-review system to accelerate headcount reductions.
 In May, the company installed a new system called his Googler Reviews and Development (GRAD).

-Under the system, managers expect the bottom 2% of employees to be classified as not having enough influence, according to two people familiar with the matter.
-The remaining 4% of him should be judged to have moderate impact.
+Under the system, managers expect the bottom 2% of employees to be classified as “not making enough impact,” according to two people familiar with the matter.
+It should be judged to provide “moderate impact”.

-There are growing concerns that the bottom 6%, or about 11,000 workers, could be subject to layoffs, according to four people familiar with the matter.
+There are growing concerns that the bottom 6%, or about 11,000 people, could be subject to layoffs, according to four people familiar with the matter.

+The GRAD system means that Google now classifies employees it considers to be underperforming into two categories.
+This could result in a larger pool of junior employees compared to one of the older programs.
+According to the letter and his four employees, the rollout of the system has been bumpy, with managers and employees confused about how the system should work.

+Google said it expects employees to become familiar with the system over time.
+He also added that they have a no-surprise policy.
+This means employees can know in advance if they are underperforming.

 |